'Navalny' Director Reflects on Activist's Legacy After Death: 'Democracy Is Fragile' | Video

 Watch the whole interview below now:

-Underscoring the uncertain circumstances of Navalny’s death is the fact that he had previously survived an assassination attempt in 2020, when he was poisoned by FSB agents, likely acting on orders of Vladmir Putin.
-He was arrested and imprisoned after returning to Russia in 2021.
+Underscoring the uncertain circumstances of Navalny’s death is the fact that he had previously survived an assassination attempt in 2020, when he was poisoned by the Russian Federation’s FSB agents — their successor to the KGB — likely acting on orders of Vladmir Putin.
+Navalny was arrested and imprisoned after returning to Russia in 2021.

 Leave a Reply